unraid/docs/docs/unraid-os/manual/storage-management.md

     it starts transferring the files from the cache to the array.
 - When moves completes the files should now be on the array.
-You can validate there are no files left behind by clicking on the
-    \'folder\' icon at the right side of the cache entry on the Main tab.
+You can validate there are no files left behind by clicking on the 'folder' icon at the right side of the cache entry on the Main tab.

 **Moving files from array to pool**